Floquetifying stabiliser codes with distance-preserving rewrites: Floquetification of stabiliser codes

+where we read the red two-qubit measurements as $XX$ measurements, the green ones as $ZZ$ and the green ones where some edges are conjugated by Hadamards as $ZX$ or $XZ$ measurements.
+We have, therefore, obtained a circuit solely consisting of infinitely repeating Pauli measurements, which, by definition, is a Floquet code.

-While we are now guaranteed to get a new code, derived from the original one, it remains to be shown that this new code has the same number of logicals and at least the same distance.
+While we are now guaranteed to get a new Floquet code, derived from the original stabiliser code, it remains to be shown that this new code has the same number of logicals and the same distance as the original stabiliser code.